 Learn More About Spousal Rights and California Probate Law

 When a loved one dies, the surviving spouse often finds him or herself overwhelmed with handling the financial matters of the late husband or wife’s estate.
-However, in some cases they may also find themselves unlawfully denied the rightful portion of their spouses’ estates due to an outdated will or contested claims.
+However, in some cases they may also find themselves unlawfully denied the rightful portion of their spouses’ estates.
+This may be due to an outdated will or contested claims.
 Except in very limited circumstances, the law grants you spousal rights and a claim to your deceased spouse’s estate.
 We help an omitted spouse receive what they should.

 The Law Protects Omitted Spouses